eegsynth/eegsynth/module/synthesizer/README.md

 ## ADSR - attack, decay, sustain, release

 The ADSR takes a trigger as input and generates a continuous envelope as output.
 It has input controls for A, D, S and R and for the trigger.

-## Requirements

-The REDIS buffer should be running.
-A pair of speakers or headphones should be connected to the Raspberry Pi audio output.